Jtitus624/flashcard-project/README.md

 # Flashcard Project

-This project is helping me learn python basics!
+This is my python learning experience!